-This module provides the students with the ability to contextualize and evaluate their own work and the work of others.
+This module develops the ability to contextualise and evaluate your work and the work of others.
 Through this module students will critically engage with a range of theoretical and conceptual approaches relevant to contemporary performance practice.
-The module is also designed to support the student in the development of Master level research and writing skills.
+The module also supports the development of Masters level research and writing skills.
 (10 ECTS Units)

-This module provides students with a clear and practical understanding of theatre producing in a variety of contexts.
-Creative Theatre Producing is not explored as an abstract concept but as a set of real-world practical skills that will enable the students to take their creative and artistic vision to fruition.
+This module leads to a clear and practical understanding of theatre producing in a variety of contexts.
+Creative Theatre Producing is not explored as an abstract concept but as a set of real-world practical skills, enabling students to bring their creative and artistic vision to fruition.
 (10 ECTS Units)

 PERFORMANCE DESIGN AND TECHNOLOGY

-This module focuses on developing the student´s understanding of the relationship between the performance and the performance space, design and technology.
+This module focuses on developing understanding of the relationship between the performance and the performance space, design and technology.
 The subject is explored through both practice (interrogating performance texts to explore design possibilities) and theory (exploring the various theories surrounding mise-en-scène, text, choreography and performance).
 (5 ECTS Units)

 PERFORMANCE AND TECHNIQUE